 Any property, residential or commercial, can come to life with the natural addition of beautiful wildlife.
-However, it can be a task to ensure that you are attracting only the right wildlife, and providing them a comfortable space to spend time in.
-Making the determination of what to plant, keeping in mind usage by butterflies, moths and other insects, can be very complex.
+However, it can be a task to ensure that you are attracting only the right wildlife and providing them with a comfortable space to spend time in.
+Making the determination of what to plant, keeping in mind usage by butterflies, moths, and other insects can be very complex.
 Generally speaking, plants that are useful to butterflies are also going to be useful to other insects, so you can use that as a guiding pattern.
-Keeping a variety of plants can also give you a more diverse platform, attracting all types of butterflies, birds and bees.
+Keeping a variety of plants can also give you a more diverse platform, attracting all types of butterflies, birds, and bees.
 Lucky for you our team at Nature’s Mulch has gathered their professional recommendations for plants that attract beautiful wildlife.

 Gardens are landscapes meant to host a variety of wildlife, including birds.
-One bird in particular is the hummingbird.
+One bird, in particular, is the hummingbird.
 A beautiful and beneficial bird, you can attract them by providing a comfortable habitat full of the nutrients they yearn for.
-They need water, food and shade.
-Their sense of smell isn’t great, so when they identify food in plants, they do so based upon color.
-Keeping this in mind, there are a wide range of plants that attract hummingbirds (and butterflies) such as: Iris, Lily, Petunia and even aforementioned plants like Butterfly Bush and Verbanas.
+They need water, food, and shade.
+Their sense of smell isn’t great, so when they identify food in plants, they do so based on color.
+Keeping this in mind, there is a wide range of plants that attract hummingbirds (and butterflies) such as Iris, Lily, Petunia, and even aforementioned plants like Butterfly Bush and Verbenas.
 Remember to choose red and pink varieties, and you will be good to go.

 Be aware that many of these plants crossover, attracting many types of wildlife, especially butterflies, bees, and birds.
 For this reason, it is hard to go wrong, but we still recommend coming in to see us and working with our well trained staff to pick out the perfect plants for your landscape.
 We would love to see you soon!